caporaso-lab/q2-books/q2-shotgun/q2-shotgun/04-MAG-analysis.md

     --o-unbinned-contigs "./moshpit_tutorial/cache:unbinned_contigs" \
     --verbose
 ```
-The previous step generated a couple artifacts:
+This tep generated a couple artifacts:

 - `mags.qza`: these are our actual MAGS, per sample.
 - `contig-map.qza`: this is a mapping between MAG IDs and IDs of contigs which belong to a given MAG.